-FIG. 2.-Hornwort (Ceratophyllum demersum).
-Found in ponds and slow streams throughout North America, except cxtreme north.
-This plant is shallow-rooted, deriving most of its sustenance from the water.
-Will thrive in cold spring water. origin.
-Plants of filamentous character are preferable to the large regular-leaved kinds, as they present greater surface expanse for the exchange of gases, and, on account of their shallow rootage, are more readily controlled by the fish-culturist.
+The aquatic flora of a locality varies greatly with its latitude and is also governed by the chemical ingredients of specific waters.
+The most desirable species usually thrive best in waters of limestone origin.
+Plants of filamentous character are preferable to the large spatulate-leaved kinds, as they present greater surface expanse for the exchange of gases and, on account of their shallow rootage, are more readily controlled by the fish-culturist.
 Pond lilies, cat's-tail, and coarse water grasses or weeds in moderation are beneficial, as they afford shade and shelter.
-However, they are lower forms of oxygenators than the plants of finer growth, and they make seining operations more difficult; and it is practically impossible to eradicate them after they have obtained a foothold.
+However, they are lower forms of oxygenators than the plants of finer growth, and they make seining operations more difficult; and it is virtually impossible to eradicate them after they have obtained a foothold.

-All species herein described which are indigenous to the waters of the locality in question may be advantageously utilized in pondfish culture.
-Undoubtedly one or two of the introduced species will eventually drive out the others, but those remaining will be the ones best adapted to the environment.
+All species herein described that are indigenous to the waters of the locality in question may be utilized advantageously in pondfish culture.
+Undoubtedly one or two of the introduced species eventually will drive out the others, but those remaining will be the ones best adapted to the environment.
 All of these will grow from cuttings, making it unnecessary to transplant the roots.
-The plants may simply be raked or pulled out of the open waters and pressed by handfuls into the soft earth in the shallow sections of the new pond, in spaces about 5 feet apart.
+The plants may simply be raked or pulled out of the open waters and pressed by handfuls into the soft earth in the shallow sections of the new pond in spaces about 5 feet apart.
 The bottom must be covered with 6 to 12 inches of water during the operation, otherwise the sun and air will soon ruin the sets.
 In deep water the plants may be started by attaching a weight and sinking them to the bottom of the pond.

-Much time and trouble are often required to bring about a profuse growth of aquatic vegetation,^a but after a pond is thoroughly stocked even more labor is required to keep it within bounds.
+Much time and trouble are often required to bring about a profuse growth of aquatic vegetation,4 but after a pond is thoroughly stocked even more labor is required to keep it within bounds.
 Ponds may become literally choked with water mosses, resulting in inconvenience to the owner and a detriment to the fish.
 They will roll the seines, snag the lines, and smother the fish when an attempt is made to draw down the water.
 It will usually be necessary to thin the moss out once or twice in the course of a summer, and all growth should be removed when draining the pond.
-An efficient method of removal is by raking, the worker standing on the embankment and throwing the moss out on land, or wading into the shallow water of the pond drawing it from a circle about him and building cocks of it.
+An efficient method of removal is by raking, the worker standing on the embankment and throwing the moss out on land, or wading into the shallow water of the pond, drawing it from a circle about him, and building cocks of it.
 The deeper waters will have to be worked from a boat or raft.